dotnet/docs/docs/csharp/language-reference/keywords/types.md

 - [Pointer types](../../programming-guide/unsafe-code-pointers/pointer-types.md)

  Variables that are value types store data, and those that are reference types store references to the actual data.
-Reference types are also referred to as objects.
+Instances of reference types are also referred to as objects.
 Pointer types can be used only in [unsafe](unsafe.md) mode.

  It's possible to convert a value type to a reference type, and back again to a value type, by using [boxing and unboxing](../../../csharp/programming-guide/types/boxing-and-unboxing.md).
 With the exception of a boxed value type, you cannot convert a reference type to a value type.

  This section also introduces [void](void.md).

- Value types are also nullable, which means they can store an additional non-value state.
-For more information, see [Nullable Types](../../../csharp/programming-guide/nullable-types/index.md).

 ## See also